AstralBearStudios/welkin-standard/welkin-standard.typ

 #align(center, text(15pt)[Oscar Bender-Stone])

 == Conventions
+- Artifacts must be copied *identically.* They are listed below.
-- Each topic uses content from `bootstrap.welkin`.
-This text is available Appendix A.
+  - `boostrap.welkin` is located in Appendix A.
+  - `derivation.welkin` is located in Appendix B.
 - We write $(n)$ for the $n$-th line in the bootstrap file.
-- Every definition is explicitly written.
+- Every definition is explicitly written. *Every definition MUST exclude Peano Arithmetic.*

 == Syntax